haka-security/haka/modules/protocol/ipv4/doc/ipv4.rst

         Compute the final inet checksum value.
 This function must be called at the end after one or multiple calls to :haka:func:`process`.

+.. haka:class:: cnx_table
+    :module:

+    Object used to create a table of connections.
+The connection table uses source and destination IP along with some source and destination ports.
+Those ports can be extracted from TCP or UDP for instance.

+    .. haka:function:: cnx_table() -> table

+        :return table: New connection table
+        :rtype table: :haka:class:`cnx_table`

+        Create a new connection table.

+    .. haka:method:: cnx_table:create(srcip, dstip, srcport, dstport) -> cnx

+        :param srcip: Source IP.
+        :paramtype srcip: :haka:class:`addr`
+        :param dstip: Destination IP.
+        :paramtype dstip: :haka:class:`addr`
+        :param srcport: Source port.
+        :paramtype srcport: number
+        :param dstport: Destination port.
+        :paramtype dstport: number
+        :return cnx: New connection
+        :rtype cnx: :haka:class:`cnx`

+        Create a new entry in the connection table.

+    .. haka:method:: cnx_table:get(srcip, dstip, srcport, dstport) -> cnx

+        :param srcip: Source IP.
+        :paramtype srcip: :haka:class:`addr`
+        :param dstip: Destination IP.
+        :paramtype dstip: :haka:class:`addr`
+        :param srcport: Source port.
+        :paramtype srcport: number
+        :param dstport: Destination port.
+        :paramtype dstport: number
+        :return cnx: New connection
+        :rtype cnx: :haka:class:`cnx`

+        Get an entry in the connection table.

+.. haka:class:: cnx
+    :module:

+    Object that represent a connection.

+    .. haka:attribute:: cnx:data

+        Data that can be used to associate any Lua object with the connection.

+    .. haka:method:: cnx:close()

+        Close the connection.
+It will be removed from the associated table.

+    .. haka:method:: cnx:drop()

+        Mark the connection as dropped.
+The connection remains in the table until :haka:func:`close()` is called.

 Example
 -------